Introduction:

 Some minor repairs, such as cleaning or replacing filters, can be done by the owner.
 However, more complex repairs should be done by a professional.
 Attempting to repair the device yourself can cause further damage to the system and void the warranty.

-Further reading: How Do You Test If Your Salt Cell Is Working?
+Further reading: How Do You Know If Your Pressure Valve Is Bad?